yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 -  Monitor Third party Applications
 - Collect Metrics

-Whether you are just getting started with monitoring or are looking to improve your existing monitoring practices, **Prometheus** is definitely worth considering.
+If you want to improve your monitoring practices, or if you are just getting started with monitoring and want to find a reliable and effective tool, you should definitely consider using Prometheus.
+Prometheus has a lot to offer, whether you are a seasoned veteran or a newcomer to the field, and can help you take your monitoring efforts to the next level.

 # Synopsis

-That should do it for today!
-I had the pleasure of taking you to a great discipline that I enjoy doing, SRE!

 While SRE and DevOps have different focuses, they often overlap in practice and can be complementary to each other.
 SRE teams may use DevOps practices such as continuous delivery and automation to improve the reliability of the system.
 Similarly, DevOps teams may adopt SRE principles such as error budgets and monitoring to ensure the reliability and performance of the system.

 The moral, don't limit yourself to a specific job role; be curious and strive to learn as much as you can in order to provide value to your team and organization. and eventually the world.

+I hope you've enjoyed learning about SRE, which I find personally very rewarding.
+It has been a pleasure to share my knowledge and experience with you today, and I hope you now have a better understanding of what SRE is and how it can be used in practice.
+With that, I believe we have covered great topics for today, so I will call our session to a close.
+Thank you for your time and consideration; I hope you will continue to investigate and learn more about SRE and DevOps in the future.